BMW to build Czech test track for self-driving cars

-The construction of BMW’s first vehicle testing project in eastern Europe will create several hundred jobs in the Czech Republic, where costs are lower than in neighbouring Germany.
+The construction of BMW’s first vehicle testing project in eastern Europe will create several hundred jobs in the Czech Republic, where costs are lower than in neighboring Germany.

 The project is due to go on stream at the start of the next decade, the carmaker said, confirming a Czech media report.